python/mypy/test-data/unit/README.md

 with text "abc..."
 - note a space after `E:` and `flags:`
 - `# E:12` adds column number to the expected error
-- `# E:-1` means that the error was expected 2 lines ago (helpful for multiple errors in a line)
-- `# E:12:-1` combines the two options above
+- repeating `# E: ` several times in one line indicates multiple expected errors in one line
 - `W: ...` and `N: ...` works exactly like `E:`, but report a warning and a note respectively
 - lines that don't contain the above should cause no type check errors
 - optional `[builtins fixtures/...]` tells the type checker to use